brandon-pereira/betterdo-ui/README.md

 The benefit to the three files is page load.
 That's the main goal of Flash.

+# Pre-loader
+Flash has a built in pre-loader.
+This is what is shown after the dom is rendered, but before the required styles and javascript have been loaded.

+Using a pre-loader can improve the perceived load time drastically.

 # TODO
 - Generate app manifest